IBMStreams/streamsx.network/com.ibm.streamsx.network/com.ibm.streamsx.network.dns/DNSPacketDPDKSource/DNSPacketDPDKSource.md

 After making this change, log off your user account and log back in to put the change into effect.

-### compile the DPDK libraries
+### get Linux development libraries

-DPDK must be compiled from source code using the Gnu C/C++ compiler.
-This requires libraries for GCC and the specific version of the Linux kernel your machine uses.
+DPDK must be compiled from source code, which depends on several Linux development libraries, some of which must match the specific version of the kernel your machine uses.
 To install these libraries, type these commands at a prompt:

     bash> sudo yum install glibc-devel
     bash> sudo yum install libibverbs-devel
     bash> sudo yum install "kernel-devel-$(uname -r)"

+### compile DPDK

 The DPDK source code needs to be downloaded, configured for your machine's architecture and ethernet adapter,